 - If you think the infection is yeast related, cut all sugar out of the diet and take a good probiotic supplement.
 Adding fermented foods and vegetables to his diet in the long term will help prevent recurrences.

-Prevention of Balanitis and other Penile Infections:
+Prevention of Balanitis and Other Penile Infections

-Let your son learn good personal hygiene habits from an early age,
+Let your son learn good personal hygiene habits from an early age.

 - Avoid the use of chemical soaps or cleansers, and wash with natural soaps or plain water.
+This is a great, gentle all around body wash.

-When to see a GP:
+When to see a medical professional for Balanitis

 - If symptoms persists for longer than 3 to 5 days.